Urbano music: The 'Despacito' effect and mainstream resurgence of reggaeton

-'Te Bote' Spawning Imitators
+'Te Bote' spawning imitators

 In April 2018, Te Boté, released by Nio Garcia, Casper Magico, Darell, Ozuna, Bad Bunny, and Nicky Jam.
 It became the first dancehall song to have reached number one on the Billboard Hot Latin Songs chart.
 It currently has over 1.8 billion viewers in YouTube.
 But Te Boté not only achieved that.
 Many artists began to mark strong commercial trends in a market dominated by mixing Reggaeton and Latin trap.
 For example, "Adictiva" by Daddy Yankee and Anuel AA, "Asesina" by Brytiago and Darell, "Cuando Te Besé" by Becky G and Paulo Londra, "No Te Veo" by Casper Magico, have influenced the style.

 2020s

 Argentina's urbano movement

-In the beginnings of 2020, a new generation brought more Argentinean identity to urbano.
+At the beginning of 2020, a new generation brought more Argentine identity to urbano.
 The songs "Colocao" by Nicki Nicole, and "Mamichula" by Trueno and Nicole were the first urbano songs on the list of number-one singles of 2020 in Spain; they also reached the Argentina Hot 100.

+RKT—also known as Cachengue, cumbiatón, onda turra or cumbia turra—is a form of Argentine cumbia that is heavily influenced by cumbia villera and reggaeton.
+The genre emerged in San Martín, Buenos Aires during the 2000s and became popular in Argentina during the 2010s with artists such Los Wachiturros and Nene Malo.
+The genre has spread to other countries, including Bolivia, Chile and Uruguay.
+DJ Fer Palacio has made a name for himself by remixing reggaeton songs with elements of cachengue.